Simulation of test signals for a radar receiver

 The most important parameter of the transmitter is the peak power.
 The required peak power is related to many factors, including the maximum single-digit range, the required SNR in the receiver, and the pulse width.
 Among these factors, the required SNR in the receiver is determined by the design purpose of the Pd and Pfa, as well as the detection scheme implemented in the receiver.

-The relationship between Pd, Pfa, and SNR can best be represented by a receiver operational performance curve (ROC).
+The relationship between Pd, Pfa, and SNR can best be represented by the receiver's operational performance curve (ROC).
 We can construct a curve where Pd is a function of Pfa for various SNRs using the following command:

 num_pulse_int = 10;